wesleymeredith/wesleymeredith.github.io/_pages/about.md

 - My interests are in machine learning, data science, and software engineering.

-- Specifically, I have interests in GenAI, NLP, recommendation systems, and computer-vision.
+- Specifically, I have interests in NLP, causal inference, recommendation systems, and computer-vision.

 My Story